Karin Knapp: 2013

 Knapp only played one grass-court tournament in the leadup to Wimbledon.
-At the Aegon International, she lost in the first round of qualifying to Melanie Oudin.
-Knapp earned her best Grand Slam result at the Wimbledon Championships.
-She made it to the fourth round beating Lucie Hradecká, 27th seed Lucie Šafářová, and qualifier Michelle Larcher de Brito.
+At the Eastbourne International, she lost in the first round of qualifying to Melanie Oudin.
+Knapp earned her best result at a major in the Wimbledon Championships, making it to the fourth round beating Lucie Hradecká, 27th seed Lucie Šafářová, and qualifier Michelle Larcher de Brito.
 She was defeated in her fourth-round match by 15th seed and eventual champion, Marion Bartoli.

 After Wimbledon, Knapp competed at the Internazionali di Palermo.
 She lost in the second round to fourth seed Klára Zakopalová.
 Seeded eighth at the Gastein Ladies, Knapp reached the semifinal round where she was defeated by eventual champion Yvonne Meusburger.

 Despite qualifying for the Western & Southern Open, Knapp lost in the first round to ninth seed Angelique Kerber.
 Knapp played her final tournament before the US Open at the New Haven Open.
 She successfully qualified for the main draw; she was defeated in the second round by fourth seed Caroline Wozniacki.
 Ranked 55 at the US Open, Knapp reached the third round after wins over American qualifier Grace Min and 22nd seed Elena Vesnina.
 She lost in the third round to tenth seed Roberta Vinci.

-In Austria at the Generali Ladies Linz, Knapp upset eighth seed Daniela Hantuchová in her first-round match.
+In Austria at the Ladies Linz, Knapp upset eighth seed Daniela Hantuchová in her first-round match.
 In the second round, she was defeated by Stefanie Vögele.
-Knapp's final tournament of the season was at the Luxembourg Open.
-She reached the quarterfinals where she lost to third seed Sabine Lisicki.
+Knapp's final tournament of the season was at the Luxembourg Open where she reached the quarterfinals but lost to third seed Sabine Lisicki.

 Knapp ended the year ranked 41.